 - Don’t drink and drive.
 You shouldn’t be driving while on your program in the first place, however, if you are conducting personal travel and renting a vehicle, be sure not to drink and drive.

-- For more guidance and tips, visit the U.S. Department of State’s Overseas Security Advisory Council’s report.
+- For more tips, visit the U.S. Department of State’s Overseas Security Advisory Council’s guidance on alcohol abroad.

 As a reminder, you will be held to the Duke Community Standard while on your program.
 Duke prohibits members of its community, both individuals and groups, from manufacturing, selling, delivering, possessing, using, or being under the influence of a controlled substance without legal authorization.
 Violations of the Duke Community Standard could result in your removal from your Immerse program and/or Duke.

-Students who will be traveling abroad for their Immerse semester should also see the Legal Matters and Consular Services section for more information.
+Students participating on international programs should also see the Legal Matters and Consular Services section for more information.